jelrikvh/api-standards/README.md

 * `500 Internal Server Error`: Request failed on server side, user should check status site or report the issue (preferably we track 500 errors and get notified automatically)
 * `503 Service Unavailable`: API is unavailable, check status site for details

+A full reference can be found here: https://http.cat/

 ### Provide full resources